neo-nmh/neural-network-framework/README.md

-Implementation of a Fully Connected Neural Network
+Implementation of a Convolutional Neural Network

 This is for my EPQ project